obviattor1824/agent-sdk-test/README.md

 curl -s localhost:8000/jobs/JOB_ID
 ```

 `permission_denials` is the count. `permission_log` holds each decision, the path that triggered it, and the message the model received — which names both the attempted path and the directory that is allowed.
-That is what lets a run recover instead of retrying variations.

 **4. Add the surface.** With the server still up: